Assignment 2, Unify Two Tree-Structured Terms

 Briefly, for this assignment, you’ll submit Haskell code that defines:

-The pieces you need to finish are marked with todo:
+The pieces you need to finish are marked with todo

 todo :: a

-todo = undefined
+= undefined todo

-Here is a Lib.hs starter file, but note that it lacks a tremendous amount of useful information that you’ll find below!
+starter file, but note that it lacks a tremendous amount of useful information that you’ll find below!

 1 Relational Programming